thealexhong/computer-vision/README.md

-# Computer Vision Foundations
+#Computer Vision
-Various computer vision algorithms in MATLAB.
+This repository contains various computer vision algorithms and techniques in MATLAB.